Cusco On a Budget

 Plaza Regocijo is just a block from Plaza de Armas.
 This is a garden square and originally hosted many dance festivals.

 Zona Avenida Sol has many artisan shops between the Plaza de Armas and the Inca sun temple at Korikancha.

-There are some good cheap food options around town as well as some great local specialties.
+Food and DiningPlenty of good cheap food options can be found around town as well as some great local specialties.
 If you're on a budget, pizza is always a safe option, but if you're more adventurous consider trying some of the delicious local specialties that are rich in flavor and usually cheaper than western food.

 Alpaca steak is worth trying.
 A traditional Peruvian dish is lomo saltado, which is beef tips that are stir-fried with tomatoes, onions, and spices.
 It's served with french fries and rice.
 Papa rellena is a stuffed potato that is filled with beef, olives, hard-boiled eggs, and vegetables.